emsyzz/json-api/README.md

 - Object mapper

 ### Document
-The document represents the Json API standard as a number of classes.
+The document represents the Json-API standard as a number of classes.
+These classes can be useful for a project work with requests and/or responses contains serialized data of Json-API standard.

 The root of the document represented by four of them:

 ```Mikemirten\Component\JsonApi\Document\NoDataDocument```: Document contains no resources.